junxit/us-congress-bills-117/bill.md

   - **(2)** the certification and notifications described in subsection (e).
 - **(d)** *Updating bill of materials* With respect to a covered contract, in the case of a change to the information included in a bill of materials submitted pursuant to subsections (b)(1) and (c)(1), each contractor shall submit to the covered officer the update to such bill of materials, in a timely manner.
 - **(e)** *Certification and notifications* The certification and notifications referred to in subsections (b)(2) and (c)(2), with respect to a covered contract, are the following:
-  - **(1)** A certification that each item listed on the submitted bill of materials is free from all known security vulnerabilities or defects identified in—
+  - **(1)** A certification that each item listed on the submitted bill of materials is free from all known vulnerabilities or defects affecting the security of the end product or service identified in—
     - **(A)** the National Institute of Standards and Technology National Vulnerability Database; and
     - **(B)** any database designated by the Under Secretary, in coordination with the Director of the Cybersecurity and Infrastructure Security Agency, that tracks security vulnerabilities and defects in open source or third-party developed software.
-  - **(2)** A notification of each security vulnerability or defect, if identified, through—
+  - **(2)** A notification of each vulnerability or defect affecting the security of the end product or service, if identified, through—
     - **(A)** the certification of such submitted bill of materials required under paragraph (1); or
     - **(B)** any other manner of identification.
   - **(3)** A notification relating to the plan to mitigate, repair, or resolve each security vulnerability or defect listed in the notification required under paragraph (2).